 Learn how you can build a Tiny House with my budget, materials, and design tips.
 I share my story, the mistakes I’ve made, and the lessons I’ve learned.
 These articles will help you start your own Tiny House Giant Journey.
-Below are a few of my most popular articles.

 A detailed list of my favorite Tiny House gear, building materials, parking advice, books, appliances, off-grid / alternative systems, and travel gear.
 These tools will help you plan your next tiny (or giant) adventure.